 Every year, the IIT JAM exam is conducted by one of the participating institutes.
-This Year IIT JAM Exam has been conducted by the IIT Madras.
+This Year IIT JAM Exam 2025 will be conducted by the IIT Delhi.

-IIT JAM Syllabus PDF – Free Download Subject-wise Syllabus
+IIT JAM Syllabus 2025 – Download PDF Subject Wise Updated Syllabus

 Here at Eduncle, we have covered every single detail regarding the updated IIT JAM 2025 Syllabus.
 You can directly jump onto the subject-wise syllabus by clicking the following link.